 RESCUE project (Refugees Education Support in MENA Countries), coordinated by UNIMED.

 RESCUE is an international cooperation project selected for co-funding under the Erasmus + Capacity Building in Higher Education programme during the period 15 October 2016 – 14 October 2019.

-The event will be an opportunity for the interested stakeholders to discuss about the refugees condition in European Higher Institutions as well as in the MENA region benefiting from different experiences and hearing voices from the field.
-Representatives from Iraqi, Lebanese and Jordanian Universities will attend the meeting so we highly encourage you to participate in order to share with them future initiatives and cooperation projects.
+The event provided an opportunity for the interested stakeholders to discuss about the refugees condition in European Higher Institutions as well as in the MENA region benefiting from different experiences and hearing voices from the field.

 The partner countries involved in this proposal, namely Lebanon, Jordan and Iraq (but also some of the Programme Countries involved, such as Turkey and Germany) are experiencing a very critical situation due to the high number of refugees present on their territory: most of these are Syrian citizens, and include a high percentage of former University students who had to interrupt their academic curriculum.

 The main specific objective of RESCUE is to help the Partner Country Universities in structuring an effective response to this problem, by creating ad hoc units (the Refugee Student Operational Support Unit – R-SOS), whose mission is to structure specific services supporting the refugee students in resuming their academic training path.
 The analysis carried out by the target Universities has shown that each one of them has different approaches and constraints vis-à-vis this problem, therefore ad hoc solutions must be implemented in each one of them.